mjchamplin/Nucleus/docs/README.md

-# Nucleus: A Wireframe Library
+# Nucleus: A Wireframe Library + Low Fidelity Design System

 A wireframing library for Sketch meant to bridge the gap between sketching and high fidelity, this library provides building-blocks to rapidly create wireframes and prototypes.
 It's been kept intentionally simple in execution&mdash;if it's not in this library, you should be able to create it with lines and boxes.
 Good wireframes aren't about the details, so the details have been left out.